ntolasaria/my-first-repository/README.md

 Upload successful

 Trial 3
-Upload successful
+successful

-Change in Github on browser Trial 2
+Change in Github on browser Trial 2/3 (with one deletion above - line 14)